-The American Cancer Society’s most recent estimates for thyroid cancer in the United States for 2017 are:
+The American Cancer Society’s most recent estimates for thyroid cancer in the United States are for 2023:

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.